Measuring the 'Alabama earthquake'

 In 13 other suburban and exurban counties, places like Shelby outside of Birmingham, Limestone next door to Huntsville and Baldwin adjacent to Mobile, Jones only lost by about 57,000 votes.
 In the 29 white rural counties, all won by Moore, his margin over Jones was only 108,000 votes.

 And how did these groupings fare in terms of turnout?
-The big four metro counties combined saw their turnout increase by roughly 6.5% above the 2014 midterm levels.
+The big four metro counties combined saw their turnout of registered voters increase by roughly 6.5% above the 2014 midterm levels.
 Turnout in the 13 other suburban and exurban counties was essentially even with 2014's levels.
 In the 21 rural Black Belt counties, turnout was actually down slightly overall.
 But in those 29 white rural counties, turnout was down 5.4%.

 But the picture from Alabama, like the one from Virginia, is an ominous one for Republicans as they prepare for 2018.